stac-extensions/mlm/README.md

 ## Item Properties and Collection Fields

+The fields in the table below can be used in these parts of STAC documents:

+- [ ] Catalogs
+- [x] Collections
+- [x] Item Properties (incl.
+Summaries in Collections)
+- [x] Assets (for both Collections and Items, incl.
+Item Asset Definitions in Collections, except `mlm:name`)
+- [ ] Links

 | Field Name                  | Type                                             | Description                                                                                                                                                                                                                                                                                 |
 |-----------------------------|--------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | mlm:name                    | string                                           | **REQUIRED** A unique name for the model.
 This can include, but must be distinct, from simply naming the model architecture.
 If there is a publication or other published work related to the model, use the official name of the model.                                                    |